 - Right Place, Right Time, Wrong Reason: When Vaarsuvius asks the Oracle how to obtain "ultimate arcane power", this is the answer given almost word-for-word.
-V sells a timeshare on his/her soul to three fiends in exchange for a temporary epic-level power boost.
-Although the stated motive was to save his/her family, V later admits that the only reason (s)he did it was because (s)he didn't want to ask anyone for help, and suffers (and will yet suffer) the consequences.
+V sells a timeshare on their soul to three fiends in exchange for a temporary epic-level power boost.
+Although the stated motive was to save their family, V later admits that the only reason they did it was because they didn't want to ask anyone for help, and suffers (and will yet suffer) the consequences.
 The prophecy is fulfilled exactly as given.

 - Ring of Power: